Sales Phone 1.800.979.5799 Support Headphone 1.877.317.4111

 • Potential leads – According to the Centers for Disease Control and Prevention (CDC), up to 1 in 4 Americans live with some form of disability.
 That’s roughly 80 million people, many of whom are likely in the market to buy a home.
 Your website will either enhance their homebuying experience or turn them away to a competitor with a more usable site.

-• Enhanced reputation – Diversity, equity, and inclusion (DEI) is no longer just a buzzword, it’s now a bonafide movement.
-A study from Merkle found that 64% of consumers act after seeing an inclusive ad.
-Just as telling: 81% of workers would leave their job if their employers lacked dedication to DEI.
+• Enhanced reputation – Diversity, equity, and inclusion (DEI) isn’t a buzzword, it’s a bonafide movement.
+According to a Forrester study, 60% of respondents saw success in their sales due to a diverse sales team.
 If you want an excellent reputation that helps you attract clients and retain agents, inclusivity should be a priority.
 And what better place to start than your website?

 • Boost your SEO – An ADA-compliant website is less likely to see users “bounce” or look for information elsewhere.
 Likewise, accessibility features make people dwell longer on your website.
 Both are signifiers of good user experience, which has become an important ranking factor for Google.
 And here’s another way that accessibility features help with your search ranking: adding alt-text to your photos doesn't only benefit the vision-impaired, but also helps search engine spiders understand what your website is about.